1940 Shakotan earthquake: Tectonic setting

 Japan is situated on a convergent boundary between the Pacific, Philippine Sea, Okhotsk and Amurian Plates.
 Along the island arc's east and southeast coast, subduction of the Pacific and Philippine Sea Plates occur at the Japan Trench and Nankai Trough, respectively.

-The Sea of Japan located off Japan's west coast is a back-arc basin which formed from extensional and strike-slip tectonics in the earlt Miocene.
+The Sea of Japan located off Japan's west coast is a back-arc basin which formed from extensional and strike-slip tectonics in the early Miocene.
 East–west compression resulted in the formation of fold and thrust belts along its eastern margin during the late Pliocene.
 This tectonic feature between the Amurian and Okhotsk Plates is thought to be an incipient subduction zone consisting of eastward-dipping thrust faults since no Wadati–Benioff zone is detected.
 Earthquakes and tsunamis are produced on thrust faults that form the boundary, with magnitudes in the range of 6.8–7.9.
 Major earthquakes and tsunamis along this boundary occurred in 1833, 1741, 1940, 1964, 1983 and 1993—the 1741 tsunami was of volcanic origin.
 These earthquakes suggest deformation is ongoing and are accommodated along these fold and thrust belts.